How Can I Safely Remove Tartar at Home?

 Does the diet influence the tartar formation?

 Yes.
 Repetitive consumption of sugar and acidic beverages promotes the formation of plaque.
-Drinking post meals water and avoiding snacking helps in the natural cleaning properties of saliva.
+Drinking water after meals and avoiding snacking helps in the natural cleaning properties of saliva.

 Why Edinco’s fluoride-free toothpastes work